 The build quility is good from Xinzuo/Yarenh, there are no protrusions on the handle, and the knife is nicely polished, so no sharp edges at the blade.
 As for the brand Xinzuo, I’m consistently happy with what they deliver.
 All knives I got from them were good, no complaints at all.
 As for Yarenh, I only tried the version that Xinzuo also sells, so I have no idea about the other designs and series.

 Final thoughts about Xinzuo Nakiri

 You may notice that the Yarenh knife is a rebranded knife from Xinzuo.
-Since I have bought more from Xinzuo than Yarenh I will only tell you the experience I have with Xinzuo.
-The knife is from good quility and I have no complaints about the 10Cr15Comov core material.
+Since I have bought more from Xinzuo than Yarenh, I will only tell you the experience I have with Xinzuo.
+The knife is of good quility, and I have no complaints about the 10Cr15Comov core material.
 Xinzuo is also a brand that is specifying the correct core material that they use in their knives.
-The Nakiri has enough knuckle clearance, the balance point is also where I prefer.
-The knife profile performs like a Nakiri so they did a good job in this version.
+The Nakiri has enough knuckle clearance.
+The balance point is also where I prefer.
+The knife profile performs like a Nakiri, so they did a good job in this version.
 Please contact the seller about the balance point on other series with a different handle.